 StaffGrabbers is clear in their intention: to turn the world of recruiting upside-down by actively rebelling against industry stereotypes and revolutionizing an increasingly outdated culture.
 Adored by candidates and clients alike, their ethos revolves around providing intelligent counsel, compassionate feedback, and constant communication to both parties.

-Within one year of launching, StaffGrabbers rocketed to massive success in their flourishing niche––but they had one major obstacle: their catchy and modern company name, StaffGrabbers, resonated with some potential clients and candidates while alienating others.
+Within one year of launching, StaffGrabbers rocketed to massive success in their flourishing niche––but they had a major obstacle: their catchy and modern company name, StaffGrabbers, resonated with some potential clients and candidates while alienating others.